ember-learn/ember-blog/content/the-ember-times-issue-188.md

 Be kind,

-Chris Ng, Isaac Lee, the crowd and the Learning Team
+Chris Ng, Isaac Lee, Amy Lam, and the Learning Team